OpenPodcar/OpenPodcar/README.md

 The OpenPodcar software stack requires a laptop working under Ubuntu 16.04 and with ROS Kinetic and Gazebo 7 installed:
 - [Ubuntu 16.04 installation](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
 - [ROS Kinetic + Gazebo 7 installtion](http://wiki.ros.org/kinetic/Installation/Ubuntu)
-- Clone this project repository somewhere on your laptop
+- Clone this project repository somewhere on the laptop

-**NB:** Pololu JRK 21v3 Configuration requires the installation of a Windows app, which does not work on linux.
+**NB:** `Pololu JRK Configuration Utility` tool is a Windows app, which does not work on linux.

 ### 2. Arduino
 - Install Arduino IDE on the Ubuntu laptop, instructions can be found [here](https://ubuntu.com/tutorials/install-the-arduino-ide#1-overview)
 - Download the MCP4725 library file and place it into Arduino's `LIBRARIES` folder
-- Arduino firmware source is supplied in the distribution `physicalVehicleNonRos/Arduino/ThrottleControlSerial.ino`
+- Arduino firmware source is supplied in `physicalVehicleNonRos/Arduino/ThrottleControlSerial.ino`
-- Connect the Arduino USB to the laptop
+- Connect the Arduino USB cable to the laptop
-- Open Arduino IDE and the `ThrottleControlSerial.ino` file
+- Open the `ThrottleControlSerial.ino` file in Arduino IDE
-- Click on **Upload**
+- Click on "**Upload**"
-- **Testing**
+- **Acceptance Testing**
-	- click on **Tools**, then **Serial Monitor**
+	- click on "**Tools**", then "**Serial Monitor**"
 	- set baudrate to 115000
 	- type in some commands such as:
-		- **"FA:170"** for zeroing
+		- "**FA:170**" for zeroing
-		- **"FA:210"** for forward speed
+		- "**FA:210**" for forward speed
-		- **"FA:120"** for reverse speed
+		- "**FA:120**" for reverse speed
 	- the serial monitor should display the command that was typed in and the corresponding DAC value

 ### 3. Pololu JRK 21v3 Configuration

-- Download Pololu's Windows Configuration Tool by following these steps [here](https://www.pololu.com/docs/0J38/3.a).
+- Download Pololu's Windows Configuration Tool `Pololu JRK Configuration Utility` on a Windows  computer by following these steps [here](https://www.pololu.com/docs/0J38/3.a).
 - To configure the Pololu, please follow the instructions [here](https://www.pololu.com/docs/0J38/5).
 - For OpenPodCar, the steps below are followed:
-	- Connect the USB to Pololu and open `Pololu Jrk Configuration Utility` tool
+	- Connect the Pololu USB cable to the Windows computer and open `Pololu Jrk Configuration Utility` tool

 	- Go to "**Input**" tab:
 		- set "**Input mode**" to "**serial**"
 		- keep all other parameters to default values
-		- Final settings should like here:
+		- Final settings should like in the figure below:

 	<p align="center">
 	<img src="./docs/software/pololu_input.png" alt="Pololu Input tab" width="350"/>